 As Superman celebrated his fiftieth anniversary, the 1988 edition of the Overstreet guide listed his first appearance, theoretically, at $28,650 in Very Fine to Near Mint condition, noting that only one copy of Action Comics #1 in actual Mint was known to exist and that it had not sold.
 Fifteen years later, the 2003 Standard Catalog of Comic Books pegged the issue at $300,000 in Near Mint.
 Now a copy has actually sold for $1 million, and just a few days afterward its record was broken when another Heritage auction resulted in Detective Comics #27, dated May 1939 and featuring the first appearance of Batman, went for $1,075,000.

-How much money I would have to have before I spent a million dollars on a comic book, even the icon that is Action Comics #1, I don't know — but it would be many, many multiples of a million dollars.
-Even if such an amount had become utterly negli-gible to me, I wouldn't be able to stop thinking about what $1 million could translate into for people in need elsewhere.
-I'm truly glad to know that copies of such rare, culturally important comic books exist, but to have them entombed in plastic saddens and at times maddens me.
-I'd much rather put a million dollars towards figuring out how to preserve but display such a historic document with a device that could page through it to the delight of wondering eyes, letting it live and breathe, than "slab" it.
+How much money I would have to have before I spent a million dollars on a comic book, even the icon that is Action Comics #1, I don’t know — but it would be many, many multiples of a million dollars.
+Even were I so wealthy that such an amount had become utterly negligible to me, I wouldn’t be able to stop thinking about what $1 million could translate into for people in need elsewhere.
+I’m truly glad to know that copies of such rare, culturally important comic books exist, but to have them entombed in plastic saddens and at times maddens me.
+I’d much rather put a million dollars towards figuring out how to preserve but display such a historic document with a device that could page through it to the delight of wondering eyes, letting it live and breathe, than “slab” it.
 Geez.

-Kindred Posts: Supermanniversary • Leaps and
+Related: Supermanniversary • Leaps and Bounds • Shelf Obsession